-FROM CLICKS TO BRICKS: BUY ONLINE, PICK UP IN-STORE
+FROM CLICKS TO BRICKS: BUY ONLINE, PICK UP At OUR WAREHOUSE OR SHOP

 You've been asking for it, so here it is.
-You can now buy online and pick up in-store.
+You can now buy online and pick up at our warehouse or in-store.
 Will save you a tenner on smaller purchases (less than €150).

 NEXT WORKING DAY DELIVERY